Spring flavours and tastes of the Ligurian cuisine!

 Croxetti (or corzetti) are pasta medallions resembling small round and embroidered lasagna, originally served with a mixture of white meat, onion, and celery, and later paired with classic condiments such as toccu alla genovese, pesto, walnut sauce, pine nut sauce, or mushroom sauce.
 Known since medieval times, croxetti found their true affirmation only in the Renaissance, until they appeared on the menu for a State lunch in the late Baroque period, offered by the Republic of Genoa to the ambassadors of Morocco.
 Today, they have become ambassadors of Ligurian taste and cuisine, receiving recognition as a “traditional Ligurian agri-food product.”
 They are made using wooden molds with a cylindrical shape.

-4. Asparagus and Shrimp VeloutéGenuine and with an original taste, the asparagus and shrimp velouté is a refined soup that brings the freshness of spring to the table.
+Genuine and with an original taste, the asparagus and shrimp velouté is a refined soup that brings the freshness of spring to the table.
 Light, smooth, and nourishing, it is an authentic triumph for an elegantly rustic dinner, especially easy and quick to prepare.
 Excellent and unique if made with the violet asparagus from Albenga: a vegetable envied by the whole world.
 Attempts have been made to cultivate it in California, New Zealand, and Australia, but with poor results.
 Extraordinary for veloutés with a very fine and delicate taste.
-Paired with fish or shellfish, it achieves an original and exquisite definition.
+Paired with fish or shellfish, it achieves an original and exquisite definition.5.
+Broad beans

 What would spring be without broad beans?
 There’s no picnic, no lunch in the sun without these delicious legumes to shell together.
 Genoese people adore them with the famous Sant’Olcese salami, or with fresh Sardinian pecorino cheese.
 If you happen to come across one, don’t miss out on one of the many festivals dedicated to Broad Beans & salami, like the traditional one at the end of April in Sant’Olcese.